clDice -- A Novel Topology-Preserving Loss Function for Tubular Structure Segmentation: Experiments

 \subsection{Datasets}

 We employ five public datasets for validating \textit{clDice} and \textit{soft-clDice} as a measure and an objective function, respectively.
 In 2D, we evaluate on the DRIVE retina dataset \cite{staal2004ridge}, the Massachusetts Roads dataset \cite{MnihThesis} and the CREMI neuron dataset \cite{Funke_2019}.
-In 3D, a synthetic vessel dataset with an added Gaussian noise term \cite{schneider2012tissue} and the Vessap dataset of multi-channel volumetric scans of brain vessels is used \cite{todorov2019automated}.
+In 3D, a synthetic vessel dataset with an added Gaussian noise term \cite{schneider2012tissue} and the Vessap dataset of multi-channel volumetric scans of brain vessels is used \cite{todorov2019automated,paetzold2019transfer}.
 For the Vessap dataset we train different models for one and two input channels.
 For all of the datasets, we perform three fold cross-validation and test on held-out, large, and highly-variant test sets.
-Details concerning the experimental setup can be found in the supplementary material.
+Details concerning the experimental setup can be found in the supplementary.